Hong Kong restaurant group's Covid-19 bible sweeps the world

 Courtesy Lotus of Siam

-While preparing to reopen her Sahara Avenue location this June, Chutima says she has been studying how Asian restaurants are dealing with the crises since January.
+While preparing to reopen her Sahara Avenue location this June, Chutima says she has been studying how Asian restaurants are dealing with the crisis since January.

 "Having lived in Asia during the bird flu and SARS, [I remembered] how countries in Asia did an amazing job to secure and protect [the community]," Chutima tells CNN Travel.